Knowing your Class can be extremely helpful to you and your doctor

-DecisionDx-UM measures the activity of 15 specific genes within your eye tumor to determine the likelihood of it spreading from the eye.
-The test identifies your prognosis as either Class 1A, Class 1B or Class 2, which represents the statistical risk of metastasis over five years, the period for which data has been collected.
+DecisionDx®-UM measures the activity of 15 specific genes within your eye tumor to determine the likelihood of it spreading from the eye.
+The test identifies your prognosis as either Class 1A, Class 1B or Class 2, which provides the risk of your tumor spreading (metastasis) over five years, the period for which data has been collected.

 This information can be extremely helpful to you and your doctor in planning your follow-up care.
 There are considerations about the kind and frequency of monitoring you will need, and whether you would be a candidate for certain treatments or even clinical trials as they become available.